AH-Tran/STELLA_LogUI/README.md

 1. In order to fully utilize this repository, it is recommended to **set up and start** the `STELLA APP`, `Big Brother` server and the `LogUI` server first before running the Flask Search App.
 2. Once they do, running the Flask Search App will automatically initiate either the LogUI or the Big Brother Client upon the first full DOM model load.
 For this purpose, the repository offers two types of search apps:
     -`search-app` with **LogUI client-side scripting** and `search-app-alternative` for **Big Brother's client-side scripting**
-4. Upon successful websocket connection with their respective servers, LogUI or Big Brother will commence actively logging key user interactions according to their custom event coding configuration.
+4. Upon successful websocket connection with their respective servers, LogUI or Big Brother will commence actively logging key user interactions according to their **custom event coding configuration**.

 LogUI's custom event coding is defined in the [configuration object](https://github.com/AH-Tran/STELLA_LogUI/blob/main/search-app/static/logui_config.js), while Big Brother's configuration has been kept very default, making it log pretty much everything.
 ### Installation